LisaKarto/Portfolio-SEM3/README.md

   - CI/CD
     - Deploy to dockerhub

-I'm very grateful for this comprimise as it made me feel like there was at least some hope to still pass the semester.
+I'm very grateful for this offer as it made me feel like there was at least some hope to still pass the semester.

+**Workflow reflection**
+Looking back I notice a big difference within my way of working at the start of the semester and at the end.
+At the start I had not yet completely put my attention onto the user stories.
+Instead I went with the vague ideas in my head with what needed be done.
+At the end during USSD, I had decided to follow the user stories like some sort of plan and work with dedication to that plan and it proved to be very efficient.

+USSD urged me to set priorities and get rid of the other fog around me.. at least for a little while.

+Over all harsh semester for me personally, however I have truly learnt a lot from it.
+And think more lightly upon future developing when abiding to a streamlined way of working.

 # 4. Afterword